 I think it depends on how much you’re going to need taken in, how complicated the job is and how good your tailor is.
-Anything that can be made can be altered, but it’s not always worth the cost or effort…posted over 3 years ago
+Anything that can be made can be altered, but it’s not always worth the cost or effort…posted almost 7 years ago

 This is always going to be something to be considered on a case by case basis.

 A bandage dress?
 No real “seams” for you to work with.
 A structured sheath with minimal (but noticeable) seaming down the sides?
 Full steam ahead.